 Saddleworth and Whit Friday will always be special to me.
 I first moved to Saddleworth when Sarah my daughter was two, and whilst walking today we collectively worked out we have walked on Whit Friday every year since.

-We have lived in saddleworth now for thirty six years.
+We have lived in Saddleworth now for thirty-six years.
 We didn’t walk the first year because we didn’t know what it was.
 But I learned the hard way.
 Ann woke me up and said she had heard a shuffling sound in our front garden.

-Now being a virile twenty odd year old (wishful thinking) I sprung out of bed naked and I can assure you it was not a pretty sight.
+Now being a virile twenty-odd-year-old (wishful thinking) I sprung out of bed naked and I can assure you it was not a pretty sight.
 I threw the curtains back just in time for the conductor who was stood on my garden wall to strike up the band and the rest of the village in a hymn to welcome us to the village.

 I don’t mean my mobile phone or my car keys, which I do on a regular basis, I mean all the people who I have known throughout my years here.
-The place were I call home. people who I have laughed and cried with, people who I would love to be here.
+The place where I call home. people who I have laughed and cried with, people who I would love to be here.